 The wholly owned Hog Heaven Project consists of approximately 10 sections (6400 acres) of private lands.
 The project is located in Northwest Montana, USA, with good road access and nearby under-utilized mills.
-The Hog Heaven mine historically (1928 - 1975) produced 6.7M oz Ag at an average grade of 29 troy ounces of Ag per ton, 3,000 oz Au, 23M lbs Pb, 0.6M lbs Cu from 230,000 tons and an additional 49,700 tons grading 9.35 troy ounces of Ag per ton.
+The Hog Heaven Project is a high sulphidation epithermal silver-gold-copper-lead-zinc deposit with historical production.
+The Hog Heaven mine produced from 1928 - 1975 about 6.7Moz Ag at an average grade of 29 troy ounces of Ag per ton, 3,000 oz Au, 23M lbs Pb, 0.6M lbs Cu from 230,000 tons and an additional 49,700 tons grading 9.35 troy ounces of Ag per ton.
 The ore was shipped directly to smelters.
 Assays have returned up 3000 opt Ag.
-Coca Mines produced a positive feasibility study in 1988 and received State approval to build a mine until the gold and silver prices dropped in 1990 and the development plans were halted.
+Coca Mines produced a positive feasibility study in 1988 and received State approval to build a mine until the gold and silver prices dropped in 1990 and the development plans stalled.

-On October 27, 2020 Brixton announce that it has entered into a binding heads of agreement, dated October 26, 2020, with respect to a USD\$44.5 million earn-in and joint venture ("Heads of Agreement") on its wholly owned Hog Heaven Project with High Power Exploration Inc. ("HPX").
-HPX is a privately-owned mineral exploration and development company led by Chairman and CEO Robert Friedland.
+On March 2, 2021 Brixton announced the signing of a USD\$44.5 million definitive earn-in agreement with a wholly-owned Montana subsidiary of High Power Exploration Inc. ("HPX"), a privately-owned mineral exploration and development company led by Chairman and CEO, Robert Friedland (see October 27, 2020 news release).
 The Earn-in Agreement provides HPX with an Option to earn up to 75% interest in the project over 11 years.

-During May-June 2020, the Company completed its maiden drilling program on the project .
+During May-June 2020, the Company completed its maiden drilling program on the project.
 The drill program was successful in validating previous drilling at the Main Mine area and encountered both broad mineralized intervals including narrow very high grades silver-gold-copper mineralization.